KefahMeraki/meraki-workshop/docs/03-meraki-workflow-automation.md

 > [!IMPORTANT]
 > *The Target must show as valid before running the workflow.
 If the Target is not valid, the workflow will not be able to make changes in the Meraki Dashboard.*

+> [!TIP]
+> Congratulations!
+You have successfully connected your first Meraki Target to Cisco Workflows.
+You are now ready to begin automating Meraki solutions.